gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now, if this new behavior is turned on, the Java and Java Library plugins both honor the separation of compile and runtime scopes.
 Meaning that the compile classpath only includes `compile` scoped dependencies, while the runtime classpath adds the `runtime` scoped dependencies as well.
 This is in particular useful if you develop and publish Java libraries with Gradle where the api/implementation dependencies separation is reflected in the published scopes.

 _Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
 It can be turned on in Gradle 4.6+ by setting `org.gradle.advancedpomsupport=true` in _gradle.properties_.

-### New Gradle `.module` metadata format (preview)

-In order to provide rich support for variant-aware dependency management and dependency constraints, Gradle 5.0 will define a [new module metadata format](https://github.com/gradle/gradle/blob/master/subprojects/dependency-management/preview-features.adoc), that can be used in conjunction with Ivy descriptor and Maven POM files in existing repositories.

-The new metadata format is still under active development, but it can already be used in its current state in Gradle 4.6+ by setting `org.gralde.gradlemetadata=true` in _gradle.properties_.

 <!--
 ### Example new and noteworthy